-A number of cities across California have either amended their existing ordinance or adopted an urgency ordinance in response to the FCC Order.
+As of February 2019, a number of cities across California have either amended their existing ordinance or adopted an urgency ordinance in response to the FCC Order.
 Staff reports and ordinances for the cities mentioned below can be found here.

 - Pre-FCC Order.
 These cities took the following action before the FCC Order was issued:

 - Town of Danville - Amended their existing wireless facilities ordinance.

 - City of Petaluma - Amended their existing wireless facilities ordinance.

 - City of Mill Valley - Adopted an urgency ordinance.